brendanoshea84/construction/README.md

     * Form is required as such the new employee must enter a name.
 #### Personal Information ####
 1. To create a new user a first name, last name and their date of birth must be entered.
 From these three inputs, a new employee can be created.
-A new employee first name and last name creates a username.
+A new employees first name and last name creates a username.
 If there is already an employee with the same first name and last name, the year from date of birth is also entered to create a username.
 If there is a username with the same first name, last name and date of birth, an error to contact administration will be alerted.
-1. Password is encrypted and can not be accessed by anyone inculding administration.
+1. Password is encrypted and cannot be accessed by anyone including administration.
 ### Login ###
 1. If incorrect user or blank, alert to address that a user is not found.
 1. If incorrect password or blank, alert to contact admin for password.